harrydowning/vscode-yaml-embedded-languages/README.md

 ## Known Issues

-None
+- First line of C and C++ as '#include<...>' does not get highlighted

 ## Release Notes

 ### 0.0.1

-Initial release with python support
+Initial release